tacone/loki/backend/readme.md

 I encorage you to read the docs of the various componebnts of the stack.
 ### Migrations

-Under the hood we use **Graphile Migrate**, you can access its features running `scripts/dev run backend yarn migrations`.
+Under the hood we use **Migrami**, you can access its features running `scripts/dev run backend yarn migrations`.

 The first development run will execute all the migrations.
 From then, executing